-Some commentators critique the transnational focus on money laundering and argue that the development of the FATF was designed to serve the interests of the US in controlling money-laundering and to present money-laundering as an issue of international concern to promote the need for an international solution.
-29 But the control of money-laundering has become a concern for financial regulators around the world, and a concern to prevent money laundering tends to make policy-makers prohibit remittances through unregulated channels, even if such channels are cheaper for customers than regulated channels.
+Some commentators critique the transnational focus on money laundering and argue that the development of the FATF was designed to serve the interests of the US in controlling money-laundering and to present money-laundering as an issue of international concern to promote the need for an international solution.37 But the control of money-laundering has become a concern for financial regulators around the world, and a concern to prevent money laundering tends to make policy-makers prohibit remittances through unregulated channels, even if such channels are cheaper for customers than regulated channels.
 The remittance example illustrates that there may be a number of policy issues implicated by a particular financial market or type of transaction.
-Concerns about security and the prevention of organized crime may conflict with concerns to maximize competition for the benefit of consumers of financial services.
+Concerns about security and the prevention of organized crime may conflict with concerns to provide affordable financial services to people who need those services.
+The G7, G20 and the UN SDGs (Sustainable Development Goals) have all identified reducing the cost of remittances as a policy objective.38